YosufHassan/MMUCord/README.md

 - Number of the chats for the user
 - Number of active chats as a ratio of the total active chats
 - Number of unread chats as a ratio of the total active chats
+- Determine if the user is expected to be busy or free at the time to chat with based on recent activity

 ## Components used